 Stacey Mindich is a two-time Tony Award-winning Broadway producer, a recipient of the 2016 Robert Whitehead Award for Excellence in Commercial Producing and winner of the 2018 Grammy Award as a producer for Best Musical Theater Album.

 As the lead producer of Dear Evan Hansen, Stacey nurtured this original musical from an idea presented at a long-ago lunch with the composers Benj Pasek and Justin Paul, through an eight-year development that featured critically-acclaimed and sold-out runs both at Arena Stage in Washington, D.C. and Second Stage Theatre off-Broadway, to its current home at The Music Box Theater, where it will soon be celebrating three years on Broadway, and has broken every box office record.
 Dear Evan Hansen is the winner of six 2017 Tony Awards, including Best Musical, the 2018 Grammy Award and its original cast recently received Daytime Emmy Awards for their performance on The Today Show.
 Atlantic Records’ Original Broadway Cast Recording of Dear Evan Hansen made an extraordinary debut at #8 on the Billboard 200, the highest-charting debut position for an original cast album since 1961.
 Stacey also shepherded a special edition coffee table book, DEAR EVAN HANSEN: through the window, into publication (Grand Central Publishing/Melcher Media), which offers an in-depth, all-access look at the musical.
 Evan’s iconic blue-striped polo is now part of the Smithsonian Institution’s permanent collection.
 Hailed by The New York Times as “a gut-punching, breathtaking knockout of a musical” and by The Washington Post as “one of the most remarkable shows in musical theater history,” the show features a score by the Tony and Oscar-winning composing team of Pasek & Paul, a book by Tony-winning playwright Steven Levenson, and is directed by Rent and Next to Normal’s four-time Tony-nominated Michael Greif.
-As Dear Evan Hansen expands its national and global footprint, Stacey is now producing the critically-acclaimed North American tour, and a London production opening in November 2019 at the Noël Coward Theatre.
+As Dear Evan Hansen expands its national and global footprint, Stacey is now producing the critically-acclaimed North American tour and the London production at the Noël Coward Theatre.
 The limited engagement Toronto production was called “a milestone musical” by The Globe and Mail, and marked Dear Evan Hansen’s International Premiere.

 Other noteworthy Stacey Mindich productions include The Crucible, Blackbird, the Tony Award-winning Hedwig and the Angry Inch, The Bridges of Madison County (Tony Award, Best Score), Annie, The Heiress, Lucky Guy, The Cripple of Inishmaan, The Lion (Drama Desk Award), and Small Mouth Sounds, hailed by The New York Times and others as one of 2016’s best off-Broadway plays.